 "Maybe you wanted to drive a race car!"

-Even for a game as notoriouslybuggy as this one, occasionally some bugs happen without rhyme or explanation that nonetheless end up with comical examples of Artificial Stupidity and/or Too Dumb to Live.
+- Even for a game as notoriously buggy as this one, occasionally some bugs happen without rhyme or explanation that nonetheless result in comical examples of Artificial Stupidity and/or Too Dumb to Live.
 Occasionally, the NPC pathing goes a little off the rails, and you'll end up with wandering human NPCs idly walking straight off a cliff or getting caught up on a terrain object while goose-stepping in a fashion so exaggerated it's practically straight out of the Ministry of Silly Walks.
 Then there's the weird NPC health issue which will sometimes cause unnamed, generic NPCs to spontaneously and inexplicably die in the middle of their travel route; in one instance combining both of these examples, a generic NPC mercenary guarding a traveling merchant walked off the road and off a short but harmless foot-high drop, which inexplicably caused her to scream loudly and die right on the spot.

 Big Beard: Let me guess.
 You want to know my secret - how I got my beard to grow in so thick.

 Courier: Yeah, sure.
 How?

 Big Beard: Sorry.
 Can't tell you.
 Trade secret.

 - Try asking him about his debt to Carlitos.